 Related services and key industries

-From 2015 to 2016, Katie was an elected member of the Council of the Law Society of Singapore for a two-year term, during which she was part of the Young Lawyers Task Force that studied and proposed ways to improve the professional training and lives of younger lawyers.
+From 2015 to 2016, Katie was an elected member of the Council of the Law Society of Singapore for a two-year term, during which she was part of the Young Lawyers Task Force that studied and proposed ways to improve the professional training and the lives of younger lawyers.

-Prior to joining the firm in June 2010, Katie worked for several years in a leading boutique litigation and arbitration firm.
+Prior to joining the firm in June 2010, she worked for several years in a leading boutique litigation and arbitration firm.
 Katie read law at the London School of Economics and Political Science (LSE).

 She is bilingual in English and Mandarin and has a working knowledge of Cantonese.

 - Advocate & Solicitor (Supreme Court of Singapore, practising under section 36E of the Legal Profession Act)

 - Future Leader in International Arbitration – Who's Who Legal 2021.